ELIXIR-IIB-training/website/_posts/2017-09-04-MachineLearning-Trento.md

   <br>

 ### Course Description
+The aim of the course is to provide a practical introduction to the analysis of "omics" data.
+Topics will range from data visualization/exploration to univariate/multivariate analysis and machine learning.
-The course will provide an introduction to machine learning techniques applied to analysis of “omics” data.
-Practical examples and applications will be provide by means the use of R and Python.
+Practical exemples and applications will be illustrated by using R and Python.

-We will define a gene prediction problem and use basic Python code on a toy example to explain how gene prediction applications work, than we will describe of a more sophisticated program (that implements the same basic concepts).
-We will include application to a real case with discussion.

-The milestones of the course are:
+Course Milestones:
+- Data exploration and visualization
+- Univariate/Multivariate analysis
+- Introduction to machine learning: classifiers, performance measures, diagnostics
+- Machine learning tools for the analysis of Gene Expression data

-- The Data Analysis Plan (DAP) - intro to unbiased pipelines for (binary) classification: theory and implementation of a basic DAP in Python (Scikit-Learn) with feature ranking and classification
+- The Data Analysis Plan (DAP) - intro to unbiased pipelines for (binary) classification
 - Performance measures and diagnostic plots - Accuracy, MCC, Stability: theory and graphics
-- Differential network analysis -- co-expression networks, graph comparison, community detection: theory and examples in R/Python, visualization by the igraph library and use of the ReNette web interface.
+- Differential network analysis -- co-expression networks, graph comparison, community detection: theory and examples in R/Python, visualization by the igraph library and use of the ReNette web interface
+- Basic application of ML to gene prediction
 <br>

 ### Target audience